Humpback Whale Behaviour

 Whale play or communication?
 Experts believe that some behaviours assist with navigation and allow them to communicate with other whales.
-The following is some theories on common whale behaviours.
+The following are some theories on common whale behaviours.

 There are many theories why humpback whales breach including to attract other whales, to warn off other males or simply as a form of communication, no one really knows!